Bread Brothers was born from family heritage. Inspired by Grandpa Max & Grandma Della, we believe that the best things start on the farm.

 One of Tony and Lorraine's 11 children, John was born in 1978.
 His birth is a major company milestone!
 John had great respect for his heritage, and Bread Brothers Bakery would become a creation out of his own passion for good food as well as a tribute to the family who inspired him.

-John memorized his first recipe at 5 years old, proving beyond any doubt that baking runs in the family.
-His early experiences in the kitchen with his mother became the foundation of a passion for great food.
-It's a passion that he'd continue to pursue in the years to come.
+John began memorizing his first recipe at 5 years old-solid proof that baking runs in the family.
+His early experiences in the kitchen with his mother laid a foundation for his love of great food.

 He became the family's official brownie baker, and as his interest and skills in baking continued to expand, he began experimenting with breads, cakes, and other goodies for family and social gatherings.

-John decided to pursue food as his profession, graduating as a chef with degrees in both culinary arts and hotel & restaurant management.
-After completing his education, John worked in professional food service and catering while maintaining his emphasis on baking.
+John decided to pursue food as his profession.
+He graduated as a chef with degrees in both culinary arts and hotel & restaurant management.
+After his formal education, John worked in professional food service and catering, always keeping his focus on his favorite food, bread.

 Who are the brothers?
-The name and logo were inspired by John's uncles - Max's sons who continue the family legacy of farming, and produce the top quality grain that is the pride of our bakery.
+They're John's uncles - Max & Della's sons who continue the family legacy of farming.
+They produce the top quality grain that is the pride of our bakery.

 Sarah recalls that although he was an actor when they met, they frequently chatted about health and fitness while on set.
 She never thought of him as an actor, and says that "John was always a bread guy."